 Here’s what you should do in order to turn off personalized ads on your Samsung TV:

-- In the window that opens, go to the “Terms & Policy” tab.
+- Then, open the “Support” submenu and go to the “Terms & Policy” tab.

-With this setting, you will reset ad personalization and no longer see ads based on interests, which will greatly reduce the amount of advertising on your TV.
+With this setting, you will reset ad personalization and no longer see ads based on interests, which will significantly reduce the amount of advertising on your TV.

 How to disable ads on a Samsung TV using the router settings

-If you’re an advanced user and understand PC network settings, you can prohibit access to Samsung advertising services.
+You can prohibit access to Samsung advertising services if you’re an advanced user and understand PC network settings.
 For example, you can do this in the router settings.
 Here’s how:

 - Open a browser on your PC and go to the router’s web interface.